Pyomo/pyomo/pyomo/contrib/doe/documentation/docs/source/index.rst

 .. note::
     * Process models provided to Pyomo.DOE should define an extra scenario index for all state variables and all parameters, as the first index before any other index.
-    * Process models define time as 't'.
+    * Process models define time as t.
     * Parameter and design variables should defined as variables.
     * Create model function should take scenarios as the first argument of this function.
     * Design variables are defined with and only with a time index.